 The Commission at its 2017 Annual Meeting (AM093) recommended investigating a management approach based-on Spawning Potential Ratio (SPR) to account for all mortality.
-Spawning Potential Ratio is the long-term equilibrium spawning biomass per recruit with fishing divided by the long-term equilibrium spawning biomass per recruit without fishing.
+Spawning Potential Ratio is the long-term equilibrium spawning biomass per recruit with fishing divided by the long-term equilibrium spawning biomass per recruit with fishing divided by the long-term equilibrium spawning biomass per recruit without fishing.
 An SPR-based approach is defining a fishing level that results in a specific SPR (reduction in spawning potential) and noted as $F{SPR=XX\%}$, where XX% is the SPR.
 This $F{SPR=XX\%}$ will be treated as an element of a management procedure and evaluated with closed-loop simulation to find a level that best satisfies the defined objectives.

 Management procedures related to distribution of the TCEY will be evaluated in the future.
-In the meantime, discussions of potential management procedures are ongoing and will need to be finalized by October 2020 to ensure enough time to perform the closed-loop simulations.
+In the meantime, discussions of potential management procedures are ongoing and will need to be finalized by May 2020 to ensure enough time to perform the closed-loop simulations.

 Task 4.
-Design a closed-loop simulation framework and code a computer program to extend the current simulation framework
+Design a closed-loop simulation framework and code a computer program to EXTEND THE CURRENT SIMULATION FRAMEWORK